 - It connects deep learning + web development

-- It’s impressive for interviews and portfolios
+- Its impressive for interviews and portfolios

 - And, honestly, it forced me to understand CNNs properly (not just copy code)